sangwoo-joh/dictations/why-ocaml.md

  many ways to like, a name in an equation.
 Right?
 You know, you name your variables in equations, you name your variables in your program, those things are many ways very similar to each other.
-So, in a dynamically typed language, values rather have types, because there are different kinds of things your language deals with, but variables don't.
+So, in a dynamically typed language, values rather have types, because they're different kinds of things your language deals with, but variables don't.
 In a statically typed langauge, the variables themselves also have types, which is to say, at the time your program is written, the compiler can do a kind of static analysis, get look at your code, and